-New York State law requires that students born on or after January 1, 1957, enrolled for six or more credits, demonstrate proof of immunity against measles, mumps and rubella.
+New York State law requires that students born on or after January 1, 1957, enrolled for six or more credits with at least one face-to-face course, demonstrate proof of immunity against measles, mumps and rubella.
 Proof of Immunizations must be submitted prior to registration at Nassau Community College.
 The law further mandates that students who fail to submit proof of immunization prior to the 30th day of the semester will be disenrolled from all classes.
 Limited exceptions are granted for students who hold "genuine and sincere religious beliefs," which are contrary to immunization and for students for whom immunization would be physically detrimental or otherwise medically contraindicated.

-If a student is unable to provide an immunization record, the Student Health Office nursing staff may access the New York State Immunization Information System (NYSIIS) to determine if the student has met the immunization requirements.
+If a student is unable to provide an immunization record, the Student Health Office nursing staff may access the New York State Immunization Information System (NYSIIS) or City Immunization Registry (CIR) to determine if the student has met the immunization requirements.
 If the system indicates that the student has received the required vaccinations, the information will be entered as part of the student's record, the source and the dates noted, and the documentation requirement will have been met.